 Three of my favorite wildlife location guides are the Guide to the National Wildlife Refuges by Laura and William Riley, National Geographic’s Guide to Wildlife Watching by Glen Martin, and Nature Photography Hotspots by Tim Fitzharris.
 All three guides cover the whole United States.
 The Rileys’ book is very detailed and covers a huge number of locations, but not the national parks.
 The books by Martin and Fitzharris are more selective and cover a shorter list of prime locations, including some of the best national parks to photograph wildlife.

 For more detailed location guides on a state by state basis, a great set of books is the Watchable Wildlife series (look for the binoculars on the cover).
-Most of the books in the series were published by Falcon Press.
+Most of the books in the series were published by Falcon Press, and some others publishers got involved.
 The Watchable Wildlife series was a nationwide project and involved a wide variety of U.S. and state government agencies.
 A lot of work went into the series and it shows in the quality of the information in the books.
 Each book provides information and maps for the best wildlife viewing sites in the state.

 Unfortunately the Watchable Wildlife Series is out of print.
 The good news is you can buy most of them from Amazon’s third party sellers (link below) for only a few dollars each.
 The bad news is some of the books are getting hard to find and the price for some of the rare ones has gone through the roof, so grab the books you want while you can still get them.
 I keep adding to my collection (photo above) as I buy books for the states I visit or plan to visit.
 As you can see, I spend most of my time in the west.